awsdocs/amazon-aurora-user-guide/doc_source/mysql-replication-gtid.md

       Note the file and position in your output\.

-   1. On each Read Replica, use the file and position information from its master in the previous step to run the following query\.
+   1. On each read replica, use the file and position information from its master in the previous step to run the following query\.

       ```
       SELECT MASTER_POS_WAIT(file, position);